PostHog/posthog.com/contents/blog/product-360.md

 * No word of mouth growth
 * Customer churn in the long term

-# It starts with expectation setting
+## It starts with expectation setting

 <a href="https://imgflip.com/i/61pr1n"><img src="https://i.imgflip.com/61pr1n.jpg" title="made at imgflip.com"/></a><div><a href="https://imgflip.com/memegenerator">from Imgflip Meme Generator</a></div><br />

 Alas.

-Whilst we should measure what matters - often it's what is measured, is what ends up mattering.
+Whilst we should measure what matters – often it's what is measured, is what ends up mattering.

 Revenue is pretty easy to measure and feels important.
-A B2B SAAS company will therefore default into prioritizing this.
+A B2B SaaS company will therefore default into prioritizing this.
 That feels intuitive - your company will die without money.

 And you should sell more to get more revenue, right?